-- A client has a right to complain about the care he/she has experienced, or any other concern he/she may have with the Centre or its programs and services, including issues related to privacy.
+- A client has a right to complain about the care they have experienced, or any other concern they may have with the Centre or its programs and services, including issues related to privacy.
 A complaint may be made in person, by phone or in writing by a client.

 - The responsibility for handling complaints or allegations shall rest with the Manager.
 If not resolved at that level, it shall go to the E.D. and/or the Board of Directors.

 - Informal resolution of difficulties should be sought between the staff member and the complainant whenever possible before the formal procedures are put into place.

 - The resolution of the complaint should be timely so as not to delay appropriate action for the complaint or cause undue stress for the client or staff member.

 - Uncorroborated complaints by a third party, not by the complainant themselves will be discouraged.

 - All complaints will be acknowledged within 48 hours and a response will be communicated to the complainant within 10 working days.

 Phone or In Person Complaint:

 - If a complaint is received by a client regarding another staff member, the staff receiving the complaint should encourage the complainant to speak directly with the staff or their Manager.